 I have read that by altering your email address with written words in place of the symbols will confuse spammers programs that search web pages looking for email addresses, I highly recommend you do this when leaving a comment in the Guestbook.

 If the comment you are going to add to the GUESTBOOK contains a question for me, to help me respond please make sure your email address that you use is current and/or email me the question direct using the email address above.
 Also to help insure you receive my reply add my email address to your SPAM program as a safe address to avoid having my response sent to your Spam Folder.

 If your comment is more than one sentence please leave it in the comment section rather than in the two question areas above comments as these have length restrictions.
 If you have any problems leaving a comment in the GUESTBOOK please email me to make me aware.

 The actual journals of J. W. Lynch are maintained at the library of the

 H.J.
 Heinz Historical Center, Pittsburgh, PA.
 Visiting the library

-These are various links that the History Center has as aids to find information on the journals:
+Below are various links that the History Center has as aids to help individuals find information on the journals:

-The finding aid is fully keyword searchable, so anyone searching any of the words from the finding aid from these search portal will be led to information on the journals.A link to the Senator John Heinz History Center Library & Archives is available by clicking this sentence.
+These finding aid are keyword searchable, so anyone searching any of the words from the finding aid from these search portal will be led to information on the journals.A link to the Senator John Heinz History Center Library & Archives is available by clicking this sentence.

 All rights are reserved, permission to utilize the information on these pages for personal research is granted.
 Any commercial use of the information on these pages is not granted without my permission.